Home » 10 Types of Construction Vehicles & Their Uses

 Best for: Digging, trenching, and material transport

-A backhoe is a versatile construction vehicle that combines an excavator and a loader.
-The back end has a digging arm, while the front has a bucket for scooping and moving materials.
-This makes them ideal for small-to-medium excavation jobs.
+A backhoe is a versatile construction vehicle type that combines an excavator and a loader.
+It features a digging arm on the back and a bucket on the front for scooping and moving materials — ideal for small-to-medium excavation jobs.

 4. Dump Trucks